Start Strong fee reduction

 The department will monitor fee pass through by comparing a service's reported fees in the August 2016 Preschool Census (baseline) against the data collected in the August 2017 Preschool Census.

-The Start Strong spending rules are detailed in the Start Strong Program Guidelines (PDF 1114.22 KB) in section 4.
+The Start Strong spending rules are detailed in the Start Strong program guidelines in section 4.
 The guidelines stipulate that:

 - services will be required to pass through at least 75 per cent of the increased funding to families by lowering their daily fees.

-- daily fees for children from low income and Aboriginal families (equity children) must be lower than non-equity children's daily fees.
+- daily fees for children with disability and additional needs and children from low income, and Aboriginal families (equity children) must be lower than non-equity children's daily fees.
 If a service's daily non-equity fee is lower than its daily equity fee, the service would be expected to redistribute the funds more heavily towards the equity daily fee.

 The department will monitor fee pass through by comparing a service's reported fees in the August 2016 Preschool Census (baseline) against the data collected in the August 2017 Preschool Census.
 The fee pass through amount must be 75% of the increase in annual funding (comparing the period Jan-Dec 2016 and Jan-Dec 2017).